-From bustling cities to quiet mountain villages, experience the distinct flavor of Japan during this amazing vacation.
+From bustling cities to quiet mountain villages, experience the distinct flavour of Japan during this amazing holiday.
 Of course, you’ll visit Japan’s famous sights, including many of its castles and shrines.
 In Kyoto, see the Temple of the Gold Pavilion, a Buddhist temple covered in gold leaf, and be amazed at its beauty.
 In Nara, visit Todaiji Temple, a UNESCO World Heritage Site built in 752 AD and one of Japan’s most significant temples.
 You’ll also visit the traditional Gassho-Zukuri-style (joined hands) thatched houses in Shirawaka and Tokyo’s Meiji Shrine, a magnificent Shinto monument set in a man-made garden.

 Planning your holiday is easy,and speak to your friendly Consultant.

 Welcome to Japan’s capital city.
 Hotel rooms are available for midafternoon check-in.

 Day 2: Tokyo

 Meet your Tour Director and travelling companions prior to morning sightseeing in Tokyo.
 Your tour takes you to the Meiji Shrine, a magnificent 20th-century Shinto monument set in a man-made forest, followed by a drive to see the Imperial Palace.
 Next, visit an artist’s studio and learn to write like a local during a Calligraphy Class with a master calligrapher.
 Here, you’ll also have the opportunity to try on a traditional Kimono and partake in a Traditional Tea Ceremony, a wonderfully choreographed ritual of preparing and serving Japanese green tea.
 Last stop is the Asakusa Kannon Temple and the Nakamise Shopping Arcade.
 The balance of the afternoon is at leisure.
 Tonight, join your travelling companions at a welcome dinner hosted by your Tour Director.